-Its Not Always ICache
+It’s Not Always ICache

-This is a follow up to the previous post about #[inline] in Rust specifically.
 This post is a bit more general, and a bit more ranty.
-Reader, beware!

-When inlining optimization is discussed, the following is almost always mentioned: inlining can also make code slower, because inlining increases the code size, blowing the instruction cache size and causing cache misses.
+When inlining optimization is discussed, the following is almost always mentioned: “inlining can also make code slower, because inlining increases the code size, blowing the instruction cache size and causing cache misses”.

 I myself have seen this repeated on various forms many times.
 I have also seen a lot of benchmarks where judicious removal of inlining annotations did increase performance.
 However, not once have I seen the performance improvement being traced to ICache specifically.
-To me at least, this explanation doesnt seem to be grounded people know that ICache is to blame because other people say this, not because theres a benchmark everyone points to.
-It doesnt mean that the ICache explanation is wrong just that I personally dont have evidence to believe it is better than any other explanation.
+To me at least, this explanation doesn’t seem to be grounded — people know that ICache is to blame because other people say this, not because there’s a benchmark everyone points to.
+It doesn’t mean that the ICache explanation is wrong — just that I personally don’t have evidence to believe it is better than any other explanation.

 The benchmark is based on my once_cell Rust library.
 The library provides a primitive, similar to double-checked locking.
-Theres a function that looks like this:
+There’s a function that looks like this:

 fn get_or_try_init<F, E>(&self, f: F) -> Result<&T, E>